chr5tphr/ecGAN/notes.md

 ### PatternAttribution is negative on Generated Data but positive on Test Data
 - Problem : possibly, confidence for the input data is low, resulting in negative output, which in effect flips the sign

+### Skip image layer by using identity activation?

 ## Questions

 ### Why use even filters instead of odd ones?